Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/adobe-campaign-standard-api-reference.md

 ## Tracking push or local notification message interactions

 User interactions with local or push notifications can be tracked by invoking the `collectMessageInfo` API.
-After the API is invoked, a network request will be made to Campaign containing the message interaction event.
-For more info on Campaign message interaction events, see [Implementing local notification tracking](https://helpx.adobe.com/campaign/kb/local-notification-tracking.html#Description).
+After the API is invoked, a network request is made to Campaign that contains the message interaction event.
+For more information on Campaign message interaction events, see [Implementing local notification tracking](https://helpx.adobe.com/campaign/kb/local-notification-tracking.html#Description).

 {% tabs %}
 {% tab title="Android" %}